 Servings: 8 Servings

-These scalloped potatoes can be made ahead and then baked last-minute.
-You can use Gruyere or Parmesan.
+These Gruyere-Crisped Potatoes Au Gratin are deliciously cheesy and so easy to make.
+You can even make these potatoes ahead of time and then bake 'em up last-minute.
+You can use Gruyere or Parmesan (but I prefer the salty-nuttiness of Gruyere cheese).
 A perfect and easy side for busy holiday dinners!

 Ingredients